TamasPalfi/User-stories/README.md

    - Node.js backend uses database interface to update photo table with new photo

 ### 14. Member Edits Photo Before Posting
 Alex will go through the "Member Posts Photo to Profile" process [SEE # 13], but immediately after choosing his photo he will instead select "Filter Photo".
 Alex will now be able to scroll through various premade filters available on *Members Only*.
-Alex will choose a filter that will be applied to their photo.
+Alex will choose a filter that will be applied to their photo, and continue the photo posting process.
 - Non-functional Aspects:
    - Web Server receives new post and photo
    - Node.js backend receives post information and posts it